 Once you set your goals, set key performance indicators (KPIs) that determine if your content and distribution methods work.
 How will you measure your content marketing efforts’ return on investment?
 If, for example, you want to increase brand awareness, you wouldn’t make your KPI conversions.
 Instead, you would monitor website traffic or social media engagement.

-KPIs set expectations and ensure that you efficiently work toward your goals.
+KPIs set expectations and ensure that you efficiently work toward your goals and they can help inform things like which writers to work with or how to utilize AI content generators and AI writing tools to your advantage.
 You could use these KPIs to measure your content marketing performance:

 Number of ranking keywords

 06. Decide what type of content to create